 A secured loan means the loan is tied to “security” or “collateral.”
 This is something of value that the lender has the right to seize should the borrower not make payments on the loan as agreed.

 An equipment loan is an example of a secured business term loan.
 In the business world, a secured business term loan often gets tied to a specific item, equipment, or another capital asset.
 In some cases, business loans get secured with a “blanket lien” on a business.
 So your entire business is considered the asset that’s securing the loan.

 Let’s say you take out an equipment loan of $50,000 to buy a new piece of machinery.
-Should you default on that loan, or not pay it back according to the terms of your loan agreement, the lender could repossess the equipment.
+Should you default on that loan or not pay it back according to your loan agreement’s terms, the lender could repossess the equipment.

 Lenders like secured loans because it reduces their risk of losing out on the money they lend.
 Borrowers like secured loans because they generally come with lower rates than unsecured business loans.
 And since they’re considered lower risk to the lender, borrowers with poor credit might have a better chance of qualifying than they would for an unsecured loan.